 NARRATOR: Then the horse stood up at once, and took the lion away with him.

 NARRATOR: Then the lion began to roar and roar that all the birds in the forest flew up in terror, but the horse let him roar, and drew him and dragged him across the field to the farm.
 When the farmer saw him, he was surprised.

 HORSE: I brought you the lion.
 Are you pleased?.

 FARMER: Sure, I am!.
 You will stay here with me, and you will eat the best food I have.

 NARRATOR: And he gave him plenty to eat until he died.

 Adapted by K I D S I N C O

 Moral: We should not abandon people who have helped us o served us during our lifetime, just because they get old.
 On the contrary, life is giving us an opportunity to show them our love and gratitude by taking care of them.

-Thanks for Visiting Free Playscripts for kids!
+Thanks for visiting Kidsinco Free Playscripts for Kids!

 Tags: Animals, Farm, Fox, horse, Lion, Moral